This post may contain affiliate links.

 In the parts of the garden (we have 5 acres) where the chickens do free-range, we choose to grow chicken-proof plants, for instance tall fruit trees or strong-smelling herbs that chickens won’t touch.

-In our experience the chickens do not eat basil, mint, or oregano.
+In our experience, the chickens do not eat basil, mint, or oregano.
 All three grow extremely well in a tropical (or sub-tropical) food garden.
 Chickens love tomatoes, we let some spooner tomatoes grow wild around our property, just for the chickens.
 If you grow some tomatoes in full sun, some in part shade, and some in deeper shade, you can have a succession of tomatoes almost year-round.
-Our first tomatoes of the year just gave up in the heat (late October -November, but others, in shadier spots, are just starting to produce.
-Summer starts in December in October, so by late spring here, its too hot for tomatoes in sunny positions.
+Our first tomatoes of the year just gave up in the heat (late October -November), but others, in shadier spots, are just starting to produce.
+Summer starts in December here, so by late spring here, its too hot for tomatoes in sunny positions.

 Obviously, chickens can fly, somewhat, so if you’re relying on fencing you will have to keep one wing of each hen clipped, so that they don’t fly.